DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/15 Control the Behavior.md

 ---

 The TabPanel can loop the views, which enables an end user to swipe through the last view to the first and vice versa.
-Views are looped by default.
-To disable looping, assign **false** to the [loop](/api-reference/10%20UI%20Components/dxMultiView/1%20Configuration/loop.md '/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#loop') property.
+To enable this behavior, set the [loop](/api-reference/10%20UI%20Components/dxMultiView/1%20Configuration/loop.md '/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#loop') property to **true**.

 ---